Colmar Pocket: Allied attack in the north

 General Joseph de Goislard de Monsabert's II e Corps d'Armée launched its attack on 22–23 January.
-The attacking units were the U.S. 3rd Infantry Division and the French 1st March Infantry Division.
+The attacking units were the U.S. 3rd Infantry Division and the French 1st Infantry Marching Division.
 South of the 3rd Division, the U.S. 28th Infantry Division defended its sector of the front.
 In reserve was the French 2nd Armored Division.

 Push to the Colmar Canal and the battle for Jebsheim

 General John W. O'Daniel's 3rd U.S. Infantry Division attacked to the southeast on 22 January, aiming to cross the Ill River, bypass the city of Colmar to the north, and open a path for the tanks of the French 5th Armored Division to drive on the railway bridge supplying the Germans in the Colmar Pocket at Neuf-Brisach.

 The division's 7th Infantry Regiment pushed to the south, clearing the region between the Fecht and Ill Rivers.
 During the clearing operations of the 7th Infantry, Private First Class Jose F. Valdez sacrificed himself at a small railway station near Rosenkranz (48°07′49.22″N 07°21′22.32″E) to cover the withdrawal of other members of his squad and was posthumously awarded the Medal of Honor.
 The 30th Infantry Regiment moved southeast, crossed the Ill River north of the timber bridge at the Maison Rouge farm, and moved south early on 23 January, capturing the Maison Rouge bridge (48°09′03.6″N 07°25′22.8″E).
 The 30th Infantry then moved south into the Riedwihr Woods (French: Bois de Riedwihr), toward the towns of Riedwihr (48°07′26.4″N 07°26′42″E) and Holtzwihr (48°06′36″N 07°25′30″E).

 The bridge at Maison Rouge proved unable to support U.S. tanks (the bridge collapsed under the weight of a tank), and so the 30th Infantry had only minimal antitank capability (bazookas and three 57 mm anti-tank guns) when they were counter-attacked late in the afternoon by German infantry and heavy tank destroyers of the 708th Volksgrenadier Division and 280th Assault Gun Battalion.
 Without cover and unable to dig foxholes because of the frozen terrain, the 30th Infantry was forced to withdraw, taking heavy casualties when the withdrawal assumed the character of a rout.
 The 30th Infantry reformed on the west bank of the Ill but was out of action for three days while it reorganized.